-GOAL: Online Quiz A: To demonstrate your understanding of the concepts, theories and processes of solution focused brief therapy; Online Quiz B: To demonstrate your capacity to apply your knowledge of SFT to presenting counselling scenarios.
+GOAL: Online Quiz A: To demonstrate your understanding of the concepts, theories and processes of solution focused brief therapy; Online Quiz B: To demonstrate your capacity to apply your knowledge of SFT to presenting cour nselling scenarios.
 PRODUCT: Quiz/zes FORMAT: Submit: Online Quiz A: In Week 5 Online Quiz B: In Week 9 This task involves completion of a set of two online, open-book quizzes.
 Quiz A will consist of three short answer items, relating to core concepts explored within Weeks 1-5 of the course.
 Each item will be valued at 5 marks, The total available score for the first quiz is 15 marks.
-Quiz B will consist of three short answer items, that will invite you to apply your knowledge of scenarios.
-Each item will be valued at 5 marks, The total available score for the second quiz CRITERIA: Quiz B will consist of three short answer items, that will invite you to apply your knowledge of CRITERIA: Quiz B will consist of three short answer items, that will invite you to apply your knowledge of scenarios.
+Quiz B will consist of three short answer items, that will invite you to apply your knowledge of SFT to presenting counsellin scenarios.
 Each item will be valued at 5 marks, The total available score for the second quiz is 15 marks.
-Learning Outcome CRITERIA: Quiz B will consist of three short answer items, that will invite you to apply your knowledge of scenarios.
-Each item will be valued at 5 marks, The total available score for the second quiz Learning Outcome assessed
+CRITERIA: No. Learning Outcome assessed 1 Demonstrated knowledge of course material; 1 2 Capacity to apply course content to practice situations at knowledge level.